 Vorticella is a genus of bell-shaped ciliates that have a stalk to attach itself to a surface of a substrate.
 The stalk can contract, allowing it to pull the cell body back when sensing danger.
 Vorticella and stentor are cousins.
 They both use cilia to collect food particles.

-Suctoria looks like Vorticella, which also has a stalk to attach themselves to substrates.
+Suctoria looks like Vorticella, which also has a stalk to attach itself to substrates.
 Instead of filter-feeding by cilia, Suctoria feeds using several specialized tentacles.
 These tentacles have toxic extrusomes called haptocysts at the tip.
 Suctoria uses its tentacles to catch prey and then sucks the prey’s cytoplasm directly into a food vacuole inside the cell, where it digests and absorbs the contents.
 Functionally, Suctoria hunts like a hydra (will discuss later).
 However, a hydra consists of hundreds of cells, but Suctoria is only a single cell!

 [In this video] Suctoria preys and paralyzes a rotifer by its tentacles.